Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 178.  ### Question178
-Through Depth of Inheritance metric, a low number for depth implies less complexity but also the possibility of less code reuse through inheritance.
+True or False: Through Depth of Inheritance metric, a low number for depth implies less complexity but also the possibility of less code reuse through inheritance.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_